sandboxie-plus/sandboxie-docs/PlusContent/TraceLog.md

 **Performance Impact**

 When inactive, the Trace Log does not use any system resources and does not have any performance impact on any running programs.
 When active, the Trace Log has a small performance penalty on sandboxed programs.

+**Recent Improvements**

+**Sandboxie Plus v1.9.6** adds a full stack trace to all trace messages.
+Note that activating the Trace Log also turns on the Keep Terminated feature.
+This is not a bug, but a new intended behaviour.
+Without it, the stack trace in the Trace Log would not work properly, as it uses the process objects to cache the symbols.